Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width

 \subsection{Opening of the sharpness reduction phase in the $uv$ model}

-This section shows that $\mathcal{O}(1/w)$ terms in Equation \ref{eqn:uv_dynamics} effectively lead to the opening of the sharpness reduction phase with $1/w$ in the $uv$ model.
+This section shows that $\mathcal{O}(\nicefrac{1}{w})$ terms in \Cref{eqn:uv_dynamics_appendix} effectively lead to the opening of the sharpness reduction phase with $\nicefrac{1}{w}$ in the $uv$ model.
 In Appendix \ref{appendix:uv_intermediate_saturation regime}, we demonstrated that for the $uv$ model, $c_{crit} = 2$ for all values of widths.
-Hence, it suffices to show that $c_{loss}$ increases from the value $2$ as $1/w$ increases.
-We do so by finding the smallest $k$ such that the averaged loss (over initializations) increases during early training and then using the relation between $\lambda_0^H$ and $\Tr(H_0)$ to get an estimate of $c_{loss}$.
+Hence, it suffices to show that $c_{loss}$ increases from the value $2$ as $\nicefrac{1}{w}$ increases.
+We do so by finding the smallest $k$ such that the averaged loss over initializations increases during early training.